adopted-ember-addons/ember-cli-ifa/README.md

   };
 ```

-In case you use s3 and manifest module for ember-cli-deploy, update there configurations in `config/deploy.js`
+In case you use s3 and manifest module for ember-cli-deploy, update their configurations in `config/deploy.js`
 to include `json` as a valid file.

 ```javascript